Medications & Supplements (other than steroids)

 - Anti-inflammatories/antioxidants (fish oil, vitamin E, green tea extract, pentoxifylline)

 The experts agreed that more research is needed to make recommendations about supplements and other medications.
 They encouraged clinical trials on supplements and encouraged families to be involved in registries like The Duchenne Registry to gather more information.

 Medications That May Be Prescribed in Duchenne

 Below is a list of medications that may be prescribed by your primary care providers or neuromuscular teams.
 NO medication or supplement should be started without a discussion with your primary care provider or neuromuscular team.

 Corticosteroroids (steroids) are medications that are commonly prescribed to people living with Duchenne somewhere around age 4 years.
 Steroid regimens will be managed closely by your Neuromuscular Specialist (NMS).
 For more information about considerations for taking steroids in Duchenne, please visit this page.

-EXONDYS 51 is an “exon skipping” medication approved to treat patients who have a specific genetic mutation that is amenable to skipping exon 51.
+EXONDYS 51 is an antisense oligonucleotide indicated for the treatment of Duchenne in patients who have a confirmed mutation of the Duchenne gene that is amenable to exon 51 skipping.
 More information on types of mutations and exon skipping can be found here.
-EXONDYS 51 has been shown to improve skeletal strength and function of people taking this drug.

 Angiotensin-Converting Enzyme (ACE) Inhibitors (i.e. Lisinopril, Captopril, Enalapril)